AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, Hook.list_types

-You can find the list of all known hook types can be found using the :file:`Hook.list_types` fucntion, which takes no argument and returns a list of all known types of hooks.
-You can find more information for each of these type by calling :file:`Hook.describe_type`.
+You can find the list of all known hook types can be found using the :func:`Hook.list_types` fucntion, which takes no argument and returns a list of all known types of hooks.
+You can find more information for each of these type by calling :func:`Hook.describe_type`.

 Adding commands to hooks
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Add your own command to existing hooks by calling the :file:`Hook.add` function.
+Add your own command to existing hooks by calling the :func:`Hook.add` function.
 Whenever the hook is executed by GPS or another script, your command is also executed and is passed the parameters that were specified when the hook is run.
 The first parameter is always the name of the hook